Gimp tutorial: create an animated Gif

 How to use Gimp to make an animated GIF or edit an existing animated GIF.

 Fun, colourful and better when looped, they mainly represent animals, dance moves and clips of famous movies.
-I could spend hours talking about GIFs that have made Internet and meme history, but in this tutorial I'd like to explain how to create your own, or modify the ones you find online.
+I could spend hours talking about GIFs that have made Internet and meme history, for example the famous Nyan Cat (Pop Tart Cat) by Chris Torres, but in this tutorial I'd like to explain how to create your own, or modify the ones you find online.

 A GIF is basically a series of frames, one for each layer, that is played with a certain delay.
 GIFs files can have a maximum of 256 colors and support transparencies.
 Let's see in practice how to make a simple animation.
 If you don't know what is a layer you can read this tutorial.